yanndemel/crud-rest-gen/sample-app/petclinic-api-audit-default/README.md

 #**petclinic-api-audit-default** : CRUD and Audit Rest APIs generation based on the auditable version of the Petclinic model

-* default behaviour of the Hibernate Envers framework (org.hibernate.envers.DefaultRevisionEntity)
+* Default behaviour of the Hibernate Envers framework (org.hibernate.envers.DefaultRevisionEntity)
 * crud-maven-plugin generates Rest CRUD and audit APIs (+unit tests) for all entities.

 Build the sample